The Regulatory Sandbox Becomes the Exception Machine

 The phrase sounds modest.
 Put the system in a controlled environment.
 Let innovators test.
 Let regulators observe.
 Learn before writing rigid rules.
 Avoid blocking useful systems because old statutes were written for old technology.
 Avoid letting dangerous systems scale before anyone understands them.
 In a field where technical behavior, business models, and social harms are all moving quickly, that bargain has obvious appeal.

 U.S. states are moving in a different but related direction.
-Utah created an Office of Artificial Intelligence Policy and an AI Learning Laboratory model aimed at regulatory relief and policy learning.
-Texas's Responsible Artificial Intelligence Governance Act, signed in 2025 and effective January 1, 2026, creates a regulatory sandbox program allowing approved participants to test AI systems with legal protection and limited market access without ordinary licenses or regulatory authorizations, subject to oversight and reporting.
+Utah created an Office of Artificial Intelligence Policy and an AI Learning Laboratory model aimed at regulatory relief and policy learning; its public process describes applications, consultation, mitigation agreements, safeguards, reporting duties, and ongoing monitoring.
+Texas's Responsible Artificial Intelligence Governance Act, signed in 2025 and effective January 1, 2026, creates a regulatory sandbox program allowing approved participants to test AI systems with legal protection and limited market access without ordinary licenses or regulatory authorizations, subject to approval, oversight, quarterly reports, and limits on what can be waived.

 The pattern is now clear: when institutions do not know how to regulate a technology, they build a smaller room and call it learning.